The things we do...

 We have been successful in applying on behalf of the Borough Council for grants for cleaning the War Memorial.
 With the assistance of the CBC obtained an £8000 grant from Essex County Council towards the upgrade of the Helter Skelter and moving it to its new position.

 We have donated £500 to the Friends of the Roman Wall towards an interpretation board at Duncan’s Gate.
-We funded two trees (one to mark 10 years of FoCP) and provided a new bench in remembrance of service personnel killed in action in Afghanistan.
+We funded two trees (one to mark 10 years of FoCP), and provided two new memorial benches: the first in remembrance of service personnel killed in action in Afghanistan; the most recent in remembrance of FoCP member and friend, Christopher Howard, dendrologist and author of the Castle Park Tree Trail.

 We run stalls at park events, selling cakes and plants, and for many years have made Christmas wreaths to sell in the park each December.